 States Seeking to Protect Public Sector Workers’ Rights

-A January news release by the Bureau of Labor Statistics, summarizing labor statistics for 2021, points to an interesting dynamic across U.S. labor environments: while unions lost 241,000 members last year, 33.9% of public sector workers are still unionized compared to only 6.1% of private sector workers.
-However, although public union membership rates have remained historically consistent since the 1980s, the nation’s ten largest public have lost almost 310,000 “agency fee-payers” since the 2018 Janus v.
+The Bureau of Labor Statistics’ January news release summarizes labor statistics for 2021 and points to an interesting dynamic across U.S. labor environments: while unions lost 241,000 members last year, 33.9% of public sector workers remain unionized, compared to only 6.1% of private sector workers.
+So while public union membership rates have remained historically consistent since the 1980s, the nation’s ten largest public unions have lost almost 310,000 “agency fee-payers” since the 2018 Janus v.
 AFSCME Supreme Court decision.
-Today, states are active in promoting policies that protect these rights of workers to choose how they associate with unions.
+Today, some states actively promote policies that protect workers’ rights to choose how and if they associate with unions.

 By the end of the 1970s, most states followed suit enacting policies codifying collective bargaining rights for public employees – leading to a dramatic increase in state and local government growth.
 Between 1920 and 1975, federal, state, and local governments increased their share of total U.S. nonfarm jobs from 9.5% to 19.1%.

 The expansion of public unions and increase in the number of government workers framed new questions concerning the boundaries between collective bargaining privileges and constitutional rights, as unions levied fees on nonmember employees and used funds for political purposes.
 So called “agency fees” became legally protected under the Supreme Court’s 1977 decision in Abood v.
 Detroit Board of Education, establishing a precedent which restricted workers’ labor decisions and weakened free speech rights for public employees.